-The net proceeds from the sale of the Notes is estimated to be approximately \$2,046 million after deduction of the underwriting compensation and expenses payable by us in connection with the sale of the Notes and excluding accrued interest from (and including) March 1, 2016 to (but excluding) the issue date which will be paid by purchasers of the Notes.
-We intend to use approximately \$2,000 million of the net proceeds from the sale of the Notes to fund the operations of BTMU through loans and the remainder for general corporate purposes.
+The net proceeds from the sale of the 5-year floating rate notes and the 5-year and 10-year fixed rate notes are estimated to be approximately \$3,485 million after deduction of the underwriting compensation and expenses payable by us in connection with the sale of these notes.
+We intend to use the net proceeds from the sale of these series of notes to fund the operations of BTMU and MUTB through loans.
 See "Risk Factors-Risks Related to Senior Debt Securities-The senior debt securities will be structurally subordinated to the liabilities of MUFG's subsidiaries, including BTMU and MUTB." in the accompanying prospectus.